 Furthermore, not only are French Caribbean women ignored by French feminists; their work is also often ignored by French Caribbean male theorists and writers.
 This chapter thus argues that French Caribbean women are even more invisible than the French Caribbean community as a whole.
 Conceptions of parité therefore have little impact on their lives.
 This critique of the parité argument is one of the most important arguments in the thesis as a whole.
 Chapters Four and Five show how geographically, generationally and culturally diverse French Caribbean women's needs have been.
-French women from the islands do not encounter the same racist discrimination that French Caribbean women in different parts of France or of different ages have different experiences, as do those with and without children.
+French women from the islands do not encounter the same racist discrimination that French Caribbean women living in the Metropole experience for example.
+And French Caribbean women in different parts of France or of different ages have different experiences, as do those with and without children.